aioli-framework/aioli/docs/develop/config.rst

 Config
 ======

-Unit config schemas make use of the `Marshmallow library <https://marshmallow.readthedocs.io/en/latest>`_ and offers a simple, clean and safe way of customizing Units.
+Unit config schemas make use of the `Marshmallow library <https://marshmallow.readthedocs.io/en/latest>`_ and offers a clean and safe way of customizing Units.

 Read more in :ref:`Setup/Configure <setup-configure-docs>`, or check out an :ref:`Example <unit-config-schema-example>`.